flytbase/flytdocs/source/docs/FlytOS/Supported_GCS.rst

 FlytConsole
 -----------

-FlytConsole, a web app for configuring your drone comes pre-packaged in FlytOS.
+:ref:`FlytConsole<about flytconsole>`, a web app for configuring your drone comes pre-packaged in FlytOS.
 Follow the steps below to get started with FlytConsole.

 1. Power on your Flight Computer running FlytOS.